kennie-larkson/works-api-server/README.md

 #HOW TO RUN THIS REPO

 1. Clone this repo to your machine using git clone
+2. Run yarn install or npm install to install all dependencies
-2. run yarn start or npm start and the application should start on port 3000
+3. run yarn start or npm start and the application should start on port 3000